brhannan/sl-ksp/README.md

 ![](https://github.com/brhannan/sl-ksp/blob/main/doc/images/ksplaunchdemo.gif)

-## Creating custom models with KSP Toolbox blocks
+## Creating custom models with KSP Toolbox

+Automated

 Follow the steps below to create a new model using KSP Toolbox blocks.
 - Create a new Simulink model.